U.S. Announces It Will Withdraw From Nuclear Arms Control Treaty With Russia

 President Trump said in a statement Friday that the U.S. "cannot be the only country in the world unilaterally bound by this treaty, or any other.
 We will move forward with developing our own military response options and will work with NATO and our other allies and partners to deny Russia any military advantage from its unlawful conduct."

 Pompeo said the U.S. has spent the past six years trying to preserve the treaty.
-"We have raised Russia's noncompliance with Russian officials including at the highest levels of government more than 30 times, yet Russia continues to deny that its missile system is noncompliant and violates the treaty."
+"We have raised Russia's noncompliance with Russian officials, including at the highest levels of government more than 30 times, yet Russia continues to deny that its missile system is noncompliant and violates the treaty."

 Russia has said it will not tolerate ultimatums and that the U.S. decided long ago to exit the treaty.

-Speaking to reporters on Friday, Kremlin spokesman Dmitry Peskov accused Washington of being "unwilling to hold any substantial talks" on the treaty with Moscow, according to The Associated Press.
+Speaking to reporters on Friday, Kremlin spokesman Dmitry Peskov accused Washington of being "unwilling to hold any substantial talks" on the treaty with Moscow, according to the Associated Press.

 Peskov acknowledged last year that "there are bottlenecks" but said withdrawal from the treaty would result in an escalation that would "make the world more dangerous."